 My favorite is a European one that has two USB ports for one plug so I can charge my iPad and iPhone at the same time, or my headphones and Kindle simultaneously.
 However, this one works only in most of continental Europe so it’s fairly limiting.

 I also recently purchased a universal charger that I use for my MacBook that works with pretty much all the possible world plugs, and it’s small and easy to pack.
-Highly recommend.
+Highly recommend this essential piece of digital nomad equipment.

 6. Beauty and Healthcare Products